donatoivan/portfolio/README.md

 But then I kept staring at the grey.
 And I kept staring and staring and something didn't feel right.
 When I was able to aritculate what my issue was with the colour palette I had chosen, it all became clear to me; I was leaving out a whole way to communicate with the user.
 I hadn't explored a whole dimension that I could use to express my self.
 I was missing colour.

 As much as I was seeking elegance and class.
 I also wanted the user to get the impression that I was fun.
 I love fun.
 I am fun.
 And the colour grey isn't the best way to communicate that.
+So I explored colour.